 “We must make sure that as our tribe prospers the Cherokee people prosper.
 One way to do that is to make sure our workforce receives a livable wage and benefit package,” said Deputy Chief Warner.
 “If our employees are compensated fairly, not only will their lives be improved, they will be even more productive as they administer vital programs and services for our people.
 When we talk about increasing pay, we are really talking about investing in our people which benefits everyone.”

 Chief Hoskin’s order calls for the completion of the compensation study by the end of the current fiscal year, September 30, 2022.
 The order establishes a work group to help implement the study, composed of several of Chief Hoskin’s executive leadership team as well as the Speaker of the Council of the Cherokee Nation and another member of the Council designated by the Speaker.

 “Ultimately the Council must determine how to pay for any wage and benefit increase for the workforce,” said Council Speaker Mike Shambaugh.
 “The Chief’s executive order makes this job easier because we will have a full analysis well before we are called upon to appropriate funds.
 The end result will be fairness to our amazing workforce and fairness to our citizens who also benefit from Cherokee Nation programs and services.”

-Chief Hoskin said the study’s slated completion date of late next year will not prevent Cherokee Nation from making pay adjustments in the meantime.
+Chief Hoskin said the study’s slated competition date of late next year will not prevent Cherokee Nation from making pay adjustments in the meantime.